awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DocumentDB.md

 **Amazon DocumentDB endpoint settings**

-In AWS DMS versions 3\.5\.0 and later, you can improve the performance of change data capture \(CDC\) for Amazon DocumentDB endpoints by tuning task settings for parallel threads and bulk operations\.
+In AWS DMS versions 3\.5\.0 and higher, you can improve the performance of change data capture \(CDC\) for Amazon DocumentDB endpoints by tuning task settings for parallel threads and bulk operations\.
 To do this, you can specify the number of concurrent threads, queues per thread, and the number of records to store in a buffer using `ParallelApply*` task settings\.
 For example, suppose you want to perform a CDC load and apply 128 threads in parallel\.
 You also want to access 64 queues per thread, with 50 records stored per buffer\.

 To promote CDC performance, AWS DMS supports these task settings:
 + `ParallelApplyThreads` – Specifies the number of concurrent threads that AWS DMS uses during a CDC load to push data records to a Amazon DocumentDB target endpoint\.
 The default value is zero \(0\) and the maximum value is 32\.